 Toyota Motor Corp., the No. 1 automaker in global vehicle sales, reported Friday a 627.9 billion yen ($5.4 billion) profit for the October-December fiscal third quarter, up from 600 billion yen a year earlier.

 Quarterly sales rose 2 percent to 7.34 trillion yen ($63 billion).

-Toyota, which makes the Prius hybrid, Camry sedan and Lexus luxury model, kept its profit forecast for the fiscal year through March unchanged at 2.25 trillion yen ($18.5 billion).
+Toyota, which makes the Prius hybrid, Camry sedan and Lexus luxury model, raised its annual profit forecast to 2.27 trillion yen ($19.5 billion) from 2.25 trillion yen ($19.2 billion).

 The higher profit projection comes despite a six-day production halt this month because of a parts shortage caused by an explosion at an Aichi Steel Corp. manufacturing plant.
 Toyota's vehicle production in Japan will be suspended from Feb.
 8 to Feb.
 13. Overseas production is not affected.

 Over the three month period through December, Toyota's vehicle sales rose in North America, while declining in Japan, Europe and Asia.

 Managing Officer Tetsuya Otake said cost reductions and the weaker-than-expected yen offset increased sales expenses.